WhiteAngel96/white-angle/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Configure Google Maps (required for map functionality)
+# See GOOGLE_MAPS_SETUP.md for detailed instructions
+cp .env.example .env
+# Edit .env and add your Google Maps API key

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```